Classroom Assessments

 • THE NECESSITY OF PERFORMANCE OR AUTHENTIC CLASSROOM ASSESSMENTS

 The idea of performance assessments is not new.
 It’s been the mainstay of Career and Technical schools for three decades, and the professions of law, medicine, and even plumbing have always used performance to determine competence.
 To “grade” or evaluate the quality of performance, teachers should use a Rubric or checklist of criteria taken from the standards being measured.
-EdFOCUS has seen firsthand the negative results of districts purchasing books of Rubrics that do not match the standards.
+EdFOCUS has seen firsthand the negative results of districts purchasing books of scoring Rubrics that do not match the standards.

 EdFOCUS consultants provide teachers with the rationale behind authentic assessments and offer several sample formats.
 These include a variety of original written products, original math problems, error analyses, and the deep-level on-demand analyses of unfamiliar texts and documents.
 Rather than starting from scratch, teachers are also provided actual performance assessments they can adapt.
 EdFOCUS is proud to have samples at all grade levels and subject areas.
 A few are listed below: